mongodb/docs-mongodb-shell/source/includes/list-table-shell-properties.rst

    * - ``logMaxFileCount``
      - integer or Infinity
      - 100
-     - Maximum number of log files that |mdb-shell| retains.
-After the maximum log file count is reached, |mdb-shell| deletes log files until the count is below the threshold, starting with the oldest log files.
+     - Maximum number of log files that the |mdb-shell| retains.
+After the |mdb-shell| reaches the maximum log file count, it starts deleting the oldest log files until the count is below the threshold.
 See :ref:`mongosh-log-file-count`.

    * - ``logRetentionDays``
      - integer or Infinity